 Prerequisites

-- Your application is registered as an OAuth 2.0 client with Pleo.
+Before you begin:- Your OAuth 2.0 client is registered with Pleo.

 - You have a Client ID.